dvp-tran/LSTM/README.md

 ## I. Description:
 ---------
-Talkative Bot : a bot trying to be creative.e
+Talkative Bot : a bot trying to be creative.
 You can find me at : https://twitter.com/TheTalkativeBot

 In order to avoid flooding, I will need to follow you otherwise I won't answer you!